Your shopping cart is empty.

 After sunset, we drove back down to San Diego.
 The next day, we were up early again and headed right back north.
 We stopped at a couple spots that Daniel knows to try and get another wave session, but the swell was over.
 So, we decided to keep going up by Los Angeles to Manhattan Beach.

-So, now, faithful reader, we’ve finally arrived at this shot.
-This is taken under the Manhattan Beach pier a couple hours before sunset.
-I’ve always loved shots from under a pier and this, I think, is my favorite pier.
+So, now, faithful reader, we've finally arrived at this shot.
+This is taken from under the Manhattan Beach Pier, a couple hours before sunset.
+I've always loved shots from under a pier and this, I think, is my favorite pier.

-The sound of the water running back down the beach while the next wave is already coming in, crashing against the pier posts; the smell of the salt air; the water running over my feet; the sand between my toes, I love it.
-So, we shot until it was too dark to shoot anymore.
+The sound of the water running back down the beach while the next wave is already coming in, crashing against the pier post; the smell of the salt air; the water running over my feet; the sand between my toes; I love it.
+So, we shot until it was too dark to shoot anymore that night.

 As it happens, my little brother lives in Hermosa Beach, which is only a couple miles from Manhattan Beach.
-I hadn’t told him I would be around since I didn’t know for sure if I’d make it up that way.
+I hadn't told him I would be around, since I didn't know for sure if I'd make it up that way.
 Since I ended up making it, I called him when we were done shooting and headed over for dinner.
-Lots of laughs, lots of food, and a little wine brought the day to an end.
+Lots of laughs, lots of food, and maybe more than a little wine brought the day to an end.

-Except for the drive back down to San Diego, that is.
+The day was over, except for the drive back to San Diego, that is.

 Well, and the flight back to Miami the next day.